Corporal Punishment in K-12 Schools – Top 3 Pros and Cons

 The American Academy of Pediatrics says corporal punishment “may contribute to disruptive and violent student behavior.”
 [11]

-Children who experience corporal punishment are more likely to hit or use other violence against people in order to get their way, putting other children at risk for increased bullying and physical abuse and teachers in potentially violent classrooms.
-[17][18]
+Children who experience corporal punishment are more likely to hit or use other violence against people in order to get their way, which places other children at risk for increased bullying and physical abuse and teachers in potentially violent classrooms.
+[17] [18]

 Read More